-The Library has Kindle 2s, Kindle Keyboards and Sony readers available to check out.
+The Library has a Kindle DX and a Kindle Keyboard available to check out.
 These devices are preloaded with a selection of e-books purchased by the Library.
-Follow the links for lists of e-books available on the Kindle and Sony Reader.
+Follow the link for a list of e-books available on the Kindle.

 Maine InfoNet Download Library

 Maine InfoNet Download Library provides access to OverDrive downloadable e-books and audiobooks.
 See the tab above for help using this collection.
 For e-books still in copyright, usage is managed by Adobe Digital Editions.
 You must create an Adobe account to download these e-books.
 (You will be prompted to do so.)

 Free E-books Accessed via the Web and often the Bowdoin College Library

 The Library often provides links to these free e-book sites.
 Note, however, that the full-text of the books is not always available.